Safari activities in Queen Elizabeth national park

 Game drives

-Game drive is one of the major activities in Queen Elizabeth national park where you will be able to explore the savannah plains in a comfortable pop up safari van with a professional driver guide.
-Game drives in Queen Elizabeth national park can either be done early in the morning when animals are still active, in the afternoon and at night where you will be able to view nocturnal animals which become active at night.
-During the game drive, you will follow different trails in Kasenyi plains, Mweya peninsula and Ishasha sector where you will be able to view different animals like the tree climbing lions, buffaloes, waterbucks, leopards, elephants, bushbucks, Topi, spotted hyenas, warthogs, giant forest hogs, Uganda kobs, hippos among others.
+During the game drive, you will follow different trails in the Kasenyi plains, Mweya peninsula and Ishasha sector, where you will be able to view different animals like the tree-climbing lions, buffaloes, waterbucks, leopards, elephants, bushbucks, topis, spotted hyenas, warthogs, giant forest hogs, Uganda kobs, and hippos, among others.

 Boat cruise